 I greatly appreciate the positive things people have said about my writing and actions.
 I do not think of myself as an “Anti Racist.”
 No. Nor, really, as an “activist.”
 I do think of myself as a writer, and an artist, and a person with generally strong feelings about my experience on Earth so far, and I spend time thinking about what that means to me as I go on, as I always have.
 And I act on those feelings.
-I may smack a racist with words or other manifestations of matter, but I don’t see myself as being in such a category.
+I do think it’s important for people, and artists specifically, to feed what they want to see grow in the world.

 A few things impressed me as I grew into the world.
 It felt to me that some things needed to be confronted, changed, or destroyed while other things were yet to be, and needed to be imagined, explored, created.
 So that’s what I try to do.
 Make the world a little bit more as I think it should be in various ways.
 This will mean different things at different times.

 Are you a an Anarchist?
 A Democrat?
 An Independent?
 A Communist?

 I changed my voter registration to “Democratic Party” in order to vote for Barack Obama in the 2008 primaries.
-It has since been changed back.
+It has since been changed back to Unaffiliated.
 Regardless, I am not a member of any of these parties listed above.
 I could never be, at least not permanently.
 I’m not a thing already known and talked about.
 I just want to speak and imagine and do little things that might resemble a world that doesn’t threaten my sanity.
 That’s what I am.

 But you do stake out very firm political positions.
-Wasn’t your blog once billed as “The Revolutionary’s Rag”?
-And wasn’t the design once very red?
+Why is your blog called “The Revolutionary’s Rag”?
+And what about the red?
 What about the references to Communist artifacts, like El Machete?
-I remember a post which made clear you grew up in communal settings raised by dropouts from society, I read.
+I remember a post which made clear you grew up in communal settings raised by dropouts from society.
 Are you at least a Radical Leftist?
 Give me something to work with for those who require a label.